zaphyr-org/documentation/repositories/2.x/utils.md

 // ]
 ```

-This method also accepts a second parameter to return a specific path information.
+This method also accepts a second parameter to return specific path information.
 Any valid `PATHINFO_*` constant can be used:

 ```php